-• Your Medicare covered services must be provided according to the coverage guidelines established by Medicare.

-- Your services (including medical care, services, supplies and equipment) must be medically necessary.
-"Medically necessary" means that the services, supplies or drugs are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Benefits Chart are covered only if your doctor or other in-network provider gets approval in advance (sometimes called "prior authorization") from us. - o Covered services that need approval in advance are marked in the Benefits Chart in italics.
-In addition, the following services not listed in the Benefits Chart require prior authorization: - Hospital inpatient services, behavioral health inpatient services, and skilled nursing facility stays, including sub-acute and swing bed. - Transplant services. - Specialty surgeries such as ankle, knee, hip and shoulder joint replacements, bariatric surgery, deep brain stimulator insertion, sleep apnea, and all procedures that could be considered cosmetic. - Certain durable medical equipment such as insulin pumps, continuous glucose monitoring devices, orthotics, prosthetics, and electrical stimulators. - Non-emergent ambulatory radiology imaging scans, including CT, MRI, MRA and PET scans. - Outpatient radiation oncology services. - Outpatient interventional pain injections and procedures. - Non-emergent ambulatory injectable chemotherapy drugs. - Certain medications under your medical benefit - Genetic Testing - You do not need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services you or your doctor can ask us to make a coverage decision in advance.
+- Your Medicare-covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies and equipment) must be medically necessary.
+"Medically necessary" means that the services, supplies or drugs are needed for the prevention, diagnosis or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Benefits Chart are covered only if your doctor or other in-network provider gets approval in advance (sometimes called "prior authorization") from us. - O Covered services that need approval in advance are marked in the Benefits Chart in italics.
+In addition, the following services not listed in the Benefits Chart require prior authorization: - Hospital inpatient services, behavioral health inpatient services, and skilled nursing facility stays, including sub-acute and swing bed - Transplant services - Specialty surgeries such as ankle, knee, hip and shoulder joint replacements, bariatric surgery, deep brain stimulator insertion, sleep apnea, and all procedures that could be considered cosmetic - Certain durable medical equipment such as wheelchairs, orthotics, prosthetics and electrical stimulators - Outpatient radiation oncology services - Outpatient interventional pain injections and procedures - Non-emergent ambulatory injectable chemotherapy drugs - Certain medications under your medical benefit - Genetic testing - You do not need approval in advance for out-of-network services from out-of-network providers. - While you don't need approval in advance for out-of-network services you or your doctor can ask us to make a coverage decision in advance.